India eyes digital law to rein in Google, tech giants – DW – 09/05/2024

 India eyes Digital Competition Bill

-Currently, the CCI, India's competition regulator, is examining a draft Digital Competition Bill to complement existing antitrust laws.
+The CCI, India's competition regulator, is currently examining a draft Digital Competition Bill to complement existing antitrust laws.

 The draft bill aims to prevent anti-competitive practices and allows for heavy penalties in case of violations.
 It also aims to force tech companies to make fundamental changes.